allanwright/media-classifier-api/README.md

 Media-Classifier-Api is automatically deployed to azure functions when code is pushed to master.

 ## Usage
-The api is deployed to [https://media-classifier-api.azurewebsites.net](https://media-classifier-api.azurewebsites.net) and at present is subject to constant breaking changes.
+The api is deployed to [https://media-classifier-api.azurewebsites.net](https://media-classifier-api.azurewebsites.net).
 At present, a single GraphQL endpoint exists at [api/gql](https://media-classifier-api.azurewebsites.net) and implements the following schema:

 ```graphql
 type Class {